Cruelty to animals: Highly intelligent animals

 Bird intelligence is remarkable, with ducks and chickens showing advanced abilities.
 Bird brains have two-to-four times the neuron packing density of mammal brains, for higher overall efficiency.
 Despite this, both are widely used as food and often face cruel conditions in factory farming, raising serious ethical concerns about animal cruelty.
 Additionally, practices such as duck-baiting highlight a long legacy of animal exploitation.

 According to some news reports, buntings were blinded before cooking.
 (Note: The use of the bird as food is now prohibited.)

 Pig intelligence is among the highest in the mammal world; pigs display a wide range of complex behaviors, like being able to play video games, understanding human instructions and even using tools.
 Despite this high level of intelligence and emotional sensitivity, pigs are frequently subjected to animal cruelty—such as being forced to participate in pig wrestling events, confined in cramped factory farms, or neglected—which causes them unnecessary stress, pain, and suffering.

 Equine intelligence is increasingly recognized, with recent studies showing that horses possess advanced cognitive abilities such as strategic thinking, problem-solving, and model-based learning—skills once thought to be beyond their capacity.
 Horse slaughter is the practice of slaughtering horses to produce meat for consumption.
 Humans have long consumed horse meat; the oldest known cave art, the 30,000-year-old paintings in France's Chauvet Cave, depict horses with other wild animals hunted by humans.
 Equine domestication is believed to have begun to raise horses for human consumption.
 The practice has become controversial in some parts of the world due to several concerns: whether horses are (or can be) managed humanely in industrial slaughter; whether horses not raised for consumption yield safe meat, and whether it is appropriate to consume what some view as a companion animal.

 Eating octopus, is considered cruel by many due to cephalopod intelligence, as octopuses demonstrate advanced problem-solving skills and self-awareness.
+There is currently no validated humane method of slaughter for octopuses, as their nervous system isn't centralized.

 Ethical concerns arise with eating dolphins because of cetacean intelligence, with dolphins exhibiting complex social behaviors, language comprehension, and a high degree of self-recognition.
 Dolphin drive hunting, a practice involving the herding and killing of dolphins, intensifies these ethical issues.